 By default, this right is granted to Administrators and Backup Operators on workstations and servers.
 On domain controllers, Administrators, Backup Operators, and Server Operators have this right.

-The following table lists the actual and effective default policy values.
+The following table lists the actual and effective default policy values for the server type or Group Policy Object (GPO).
 Default values are also listed on the policy’s property page.